-The Sultan of the Rûm Turks from 1107-1116 CE, named Malik-Shah, was a very unlucky man.
+The Sultan of the Rûm Turks from 1107-1116, named Malik-Shah, was a very unlucky man.
 For one, he had the misfortune of having the same name as the much more famous Seljuk Sultan ruling at that time in Bagdad, making this particular Sultan of Rûm a mere footnote in history.
 Unfortunately for him, his name does stand out in history because of his supposed unfortunate, grisly end.

 Power, however, was in no way secure or stable for Malik-Shah.
 His half-brother, Ma’sud, was gathering powerful conspirators in an extensive plot to usurp power from the sultan.
 Recruitment became easier for Ma’sud as his half-brother’s military expeditions continued to prove fruitless.
-Yet, the turning point was likely when Malik-Shah made peace with the Byzantine Emperor, Alexios Komneneos, which occurred in 1116 CE.
+Yet, the turning point was likely when Malik-Shah made peace with the Byzantine Emperor, Alexios Komneneos, which occurred in 1116.